Oil gains 2% after draws in U.S. product inventories

 The number of Americans filing first-time claims for unemployment benefits unexpectedly fell last week, though remained elevated as more businesses faced restrictions and consumers hunkered down amid rising COVID-19 cases.

-Reporting by Stephanie Kelly in New York; additional reporting by Ahmad Ghaddar in London, Sonali Paul in Melbourne and Koustav Samanta in Singapore; Editing by Kirsten Donovan and Lisa Shumaker
+Reporting by Stephanie Kelly in New York; additional reporting by Ahmad Ghaddar in London, Sonali Paul in Melbourne and Koustav Samanta in Singapore; Editing by Kirsten Donovan, Lisa Shumaker and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.